-A freezer or refrigerator excursion is really a never event; by investing a quality storage unit, and taking appropriate steps to prevent unplugging, there should be no reason why it happens.
+A freezer or refrigerator temperature excursion is really a never event.
+By investing a quality storage unit, and taking appropriate steps to prevent unplugging, there should be no reason why it happens.
+A good temperature monitoring device ensures accurate measurement and mimics the internal temperature of a bottle, rather than ambient air temperature.

 I never intended to become an expert in vaccine storage and handling but because of these experiences (and my subsequent anxiety in the pharmacy about it happening again) I have spent more time with the CDC Vaccine Storage and Handling Toolkit than I care to admit.